Samuel Maverick: Texas Congress

 By June, Maverick had returned to San Antonio on court and land business.
 He was reelected to the Texas House of Representatives, gaining 202 votes, the highest total of the 3 candidates.
-As part of the 8th Texas Congress, Maverick and his colleagues met at Washington-on-the-Brazos rather than at the state capital, Austin, which was vulnerable to Indian and Mexican raids.
+As part of the 8th Texas Congress, Maverick and his colleagues met at Washington-on-the-Brazos rather than at the state capital, Austin, which was vulnerable to Native American and Mexican raids.
 In his time in office, Maverick helped pass a bill, over President Sam Houston's veto, which repealed Houston's ability to grant colonization contracts.
 Maverick added a clause specifying that previously granted contracts would be forfeited if their terms were not met in the future.
 As chair of the Enrolled Bills Committee, he helped certify which bills were correctly submitted to the President.
-He was also a member of the Finance, Public Lands and Indian Affairs committees, as well as the committee on Foreign Relations, which castigated Houston for not providing information to the Congress on his annexation negotiations with the United States.
+He was also a member of the Finance, Public Lands and Native American Affairs committees, as well as the committee on Foreign Relations, which castigated Houston for not providing information to the Congress on his annexation negotiations with the United States.